mjrafol/Unsupervised-Learning-Challenge/README.md

 ## Part 4: Make a Recommendation
-Based on the machine learning results, there are **three distinct groups or clusters of patients** that would be better to analyze separately. <br> The elbow plot showed a **K value of 3**.
+Based on the machine learning results, there are **three distinct groups or clusters of patients** that would be better to analyze separately.
+The elbow plot showed a **K value of 3**.